andrewliang25/andrewliang25.github.io/source/_posts/CAP-ACID-and-BASE.md

 CAP theorem states that any distributed data store can provide only two of the above three guarantees.

 Therefore, there are 3 options for building a system:
-1. CA: Monolith.
-Most traditional RDBMS like Oracle, MySQL, PostgreSQL, use this practice.
+1. CA: Monolithic system.
+Most centralized RDBMS have these .
 2. CP: System returns error before all nodes have synchronized to latest update.
-Some distributed RDBMS use this practice, such as Redis, MongoDB.
+Some distributed RDBMS(clustering) use this practice.
-3. AP: DNS and some NoSQL like Cassandra, DynamoDB implement this practice.
+3. AP: DNS and some NoSQL database implement this practice.
 These systems have high availability but may not return the latest data.

 Before CAP has been released, there are two terms you still need to know: ACID and BASE.